debtcollective/powerreport.debtcollective.org/_posts/2015-06-05-2015-5-5-student-debtors-join-solidarity-strike-threat-in-support-of-corinthian-students.md

 title: Debtors Join Solidarity Strike Threat in Support of Corinthian Students
 date: 2015-06-05 00:00:00 Z
 layout: post
+summary: And The Debt Collective Does the Department of Education’s job - Again
 ---

 ### And The Debt Collective Does the Department of Education’s job - Again